Infinite dimensional finitely forcible graphon: Abstract

 \section{Abstract}

 Graphons are analytic objects associated with convergent sequences of dense graphs.
-Problems from extremal combinatorics and theoretical computer science led to a study of finitely forcible graphons, i.e., graphons determined by finitely many subgraph densities.
-Lov\'asz and Szegedy conjectured that the topological space of typical vertices of such a graphon always has finite dimension, which would also have implications on the number of parts in its weak $\varepsilon$-regular partition.
-We disprove the conjecture by constructing a finitely forcible graphon with the space of typical vertices with infinite dimension.
+Finitely forcible graphons, i.e., those determined by finitely many subgraph densities, are of particular interest because of their relation to various problems in extremal combinatorics and theoretical computer science.
+Lov\'asz and Szegedy conjectured that the topological space of typical vertices of a finitely forcible graphon always has finite dimension, which would have implications on the minimum number of parts in its weak $\varepsilon$-regular partition.
+We disprove the conjecture by constructing a finitely forcible graphon with the space of typical vertices that has infinite dimension.